 Touchable UI elements have a value of 48 dp units and the spacing between each of these elements is 8 dp.

-Range of Screens Applicable
+The range of Screens Applicable

 Right from Android 1.6 (API level 4), Android has been open to various screen sizes and densities, putting forth the different screen configurations that a device can support.
 You can utilize the user-centric features of the Android system to best optimize your app’s UI for each screen configuration to make sure that not only the design be outstanding for the app but also the user experience is made powerful for each screen.
 To make you understand how user interfaces can be designed for multiple screens, Android has categorized actual screen sizes and densities into 4 general sizes- small, normal, large and xlarge.
 For densities, 6 ranges has been set- idpi (low)~120 dpi; mdpi (medium)~160dpi; hdpi (high)~240 dpi; xhdpi (extra-high)~320 dpi; xxhdpi( extra-extra-high)~480 dpi; xxxhdpi (extra-extra-extra-high)~640 dpi.
 The generalized sizes and densities revolve around a baseline configuration that comprises of normal size and mdpi (medium) density.